UVT-CTF/2025-Uni-Vs-Threats-CTF/Osint/Covert_Trip/README.md

 ### Covert_Trip

-> author: Andra B, category: Social
+> author: AndraB, category: Social

 ### Description
 A mysterious informant was last seen at a secret meeting point, a café